The complete guide to becoming ISO 27001 certified

 This ensures controls are selected which deliver effective cyber risk management and fit within cyber security investment budgets.

-Once control selection has been carried out, it’s documented in the Statement of Applicability (SoA), which is a core ISO 27001 document.
+Once control selection has been carried out, it’s documented in the Statement of Applicability (SoA), which is a mandatory ISO 27001 document.

 Example